 This fall, Middle Tennessee State University’s aerospace students will have the unique opportunity to use an aviation operations management solution, WSI Fusion, in their simulation lab.

-MTSU is the first Ab initio (beginning) training program to have access to this product and students will graduate with a competitive advantage not offered at other aviation schools, officials said.
+MTSU is the first Ab initio, or beginning, training program to have access to this product, and students will graduate with a competitive advantage not offered at other aviation schools, officials said.

 The College of Basic and Applied Sciences’ Department of Aerospace secured the donation of WSI Fusion from The Weather Company, an IBM Business, through an ongoing partnership with Southwest Airlines.

 Southwest Airlines is a sponsor of MTSU’s NASA Flight Operations Center-Unified Simulation Lab, or FOCUS, which trains students in real-life scenarios, and provides a unique opportunity for seniors to learn how to work as a team to safely and efficiently run a virtual airline.

 Weather plays a critical role in aviation, and this state-of-the-art software, which also is used by Southwest Airlines, will prepare and equip MTSU students for their future careers in aviation.

 WSI Fusion is an advanced, proactive flight monitoring application that fuses public and proprietary weather information with real-time flight and airspace data into one common view and facilitates timely communication directly with aircraft.
 This allows users to leverage big data and feel more confident about operational decision-making.

 In the midst of an April 21 aerospace career fair in the Business and Aerospace Building’s first-floor south lobby, MTSU officials took time to say “thank you” to their industry partners.

 “This is an amazing opportunity for our students to gain familiarity with airline weather and dispatching software,” said associate professor Andrea Georgiou, who helped the department arrange the donation.